 Metric thread and inch thread:

-Metric threads from pipe nipple suppliers are expressed by pitch, and US and British threads are expressed by the number of threads per inch.
+Metric threads produced by pipe nipple suppliers are expressed by pitch, and US and British threads are expressed by the number of threads per inch.

 The metric thread is a 60 degrees equilateral tooth shape, the British thread is an isosceles 55 degrees tooth shape, and the American thread is an isosceles 60 degrees tooth shape.